msteudtn/Mat-O-Wahl/readme.md

 - or in the help-file under /SYSTEM
 - or via email (see below)

-If you should use the Mat-O-Wahl, I would be happy about a short notice from you by email.
+If you should find Mat-O-Wahl useful, I would be happy about a short notice from you by email.

 mathias . steudtner (a) gmx . net